$6,295 | Completing Grades 9–12

 All Diets Welcome

-We accommodate vegetarian, gluten-free, dairy-free, and most allergies.
+We accommodate vegetarian, gluten free, nut free, dairy free, vegan, and most allergies.
 Just let us know in advance.

 Camping Meals

-While camping, we cook simple meals together—soups, pasta, oatmeal, and more.
+While camping, we cook simple but delicious and filling meals together.
 Everyone takes turns helping out.
+The majority of the meals are at locally run small restaurants.

 Snacks + Hydration